Elimbah

 Health outcomes in Elimbah are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Elimbah shows lower-than-average health outcomes with common conditions slightly more prevalent than usual across both younger and older age groups.
-Private health cover stands at approximately 51% of the total population (~2,371 people), compared to Greater Brisbane's 47.6%.
+Elimbah shows lower-than-average health outcomes with common conditions more prevalent than usual in both younger and older age groups.
+Private health cover is present in approximately 51% of Elimbah's total population (~2,375 people), compared to 47.6% across Greater Brisbane.

-Arthritis and asthma are the most common medical conditions in Elimbah, affecting 8.7% and 8.2% of residents respectively.
-About 67.4% of residents report no medical ailments, compared to 61.9% across Greater Brisbane.
-The area has 16.8% of residents aged 65 and over (780 people), with health outcomes among seniors being above average and better than the general population in certain health metrics.
+Arthritis affects 8.7% and asthma impacts 8.2% of residents.
+67.4% of residents report no medical ailments, higher than the 61.9% in Greater Brisbane.
+The area has 16.8% seniors (aged 65 and over), totaling 781 people.
+Senior health outcomes are above average and better than the general population's metrics.

 Frequently Asked Questions - Health